-Given a set $\sset{s_i}$ of generators of $\stab$ we can write down a Hamiltonian \be H=-\sum_i s_i. \ee Its ground subspace is the code subspace, and there is a gap of two energy units to any excited state.
+Given a set $\sset{s_i}$ of generators of $\stab$ we can write down a Hamiltonian $ H=-\sum_i s_i. $ Its ground subspace is the code subspace, and there is a gap of two energy units to any excited state.
 This gap is important when we consider families of TSCs with local generators in systems of arbitrary size, because the size independence of the gap gives rise to a gapped phase.
-Notice that an error syndrome in the code amounts to an excitation configuration in the Hamiltonian system.
+An error syndrome in the code amounts to an excitation configuration in the Hamiltonian system.